TZstatsADS/Fall2016-proj4-jingmu2014/doc/Report.md

 Y seems a little bit easier.
 We can treat every word as a response and using supervised methods to fit 5000 models.
 However, the computation training time could be long.

 ##2.
 Feature Extraction
+Names of the 15 features are listed below:
++ bars_confidence, bars_start
++ beats_confidence, beats_start
++ sections_confidence, sections_start
++ segments_confidence, segments_loudness_max, segments_loudness_max_time, segments_loudness_start, segments_timbre
++ tatums_confidence, tatums_start

+Any features with a _confidence suffix represents the confidence level (between 0 and 1) when transmitting the music into numerical data.
+There are five of these type: bars, beats, sections, segments and tatums.

 ##3.
 Response Manipulation